pkmn/engine/src/tools/README.md

   The `--force` flag can be used to ensure that the data is refetched from the source instead of from a local `.cache` directory.

+- [`lint.zig`](lint.zig): Implements a linter, combining `zig fmt --check` with a custom linter that ensures the maximum line length is 100 characters.

+      $ zig build lint

 - [`protocol.zig`](protocol.zig): Print out offsets and constants required to properly encode and decode the pkmn [protocol](../../docs/PROTOCOL.md).